State Bank of India

 Chicago, Illinois · FDIC Cert #33664

-State Bank of India is an FDIC-insured bank (Certificate #33664) with $3.5B in total assets and $2.7B in total deposits as of the Q2 2024 Call Report.
-Headquartered in Chicago, Illinois, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of F (32/100).
+This is the FDIC profile for State Bank of India, an FDIC-insured bank (Certificate #33664) with $3.5B in total assets and $2.7B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Chicago, Illinois, the bank maintains a Tier 1 capital ratio of Not reported (Not reported) and a nonperforming loan ratio of 0.00%.
+BankHealthData assigns a composite Health Grade of C (50/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 State Bank of India (FDIC cert 33664) is a mid-sized bank with $3.5B in total assets and $2.7B in deposits, based in Chicago, Illinois.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.